makerdao/community/governance/polls/Adjust Aave D3M Parameters - November 8, 2021.md

 - **If you would accept either option, you should vote 'Abstain'.**

 ## Review

-The proposed parameters for the Aave Direct Deposit Dai Module are:
+MKR Token Holders may vote in this poll to express support or opposition to making the following parameter changes to the Aave DAI Direct Deposit Module (D3M):
-* Maximum Debt Ceiling (`line`): 50 million DAI
+* Increase DIRECT-AAVEV2-DAI [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) from 10 million DAI to 50 million DAI.
-* Target Available Debt (`gap`): 25 million DAI
+* Increase DIRECT-AAVEV2-DAI [Target Available Debt](https://makerdao.world/en/learn/governance/module-dciam) from 10 million DAI to 25 million DAI.
-* Target Borrow Rate (`bar`): 3.9%
+* Decrease DIRECT-AAVEV2-DAI Target Borrow Rate (`bar`) from 4% to 3.9%.

 Please review the discussion [thread](https://forum.makerdao.com/t/d3m-dc-increase-target-borrow-rate-decrease-proposal/11421) to help inform your position before voting.

-For more information regarding the Direct Deposit Dai Module and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).
+For more information regarding the DAI Direct Deposit Module and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ## Outcomes